cyborgoat/tech-reservoir/tech-blog/zsh/omz.md

 ---
 title: Install oh-my-zsh in Ubuntu 20.04
-summary: oh-my-zsh is an open-source framework for managing ZSH configuration and is community-driven.I
+summary: oh-my-zsh is an open-source framework for managing ZSH configuration and is community-driven.
 author: Junxiao Guo
-date: 2023-01-27
+date: 2023-02-01
 tags:
   - linux
   - zsh